4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Sello

-Used in "optimistic" locking technology.
+Utilizado en tecnología de bloqueo "optimista".
 All entities have an internal counter, the stamp, which is incremented each time the entity is saved.
 By automatically comparing stamps between an entity being saved and its version stored on disk, 4D can prevent concurrent modifications on the same entities.

 ## Atributo de almacenamiento